-Houzz contributor and owner/designer at Jennifer Ott Design.
-I love to cook (and of course eat!) so I get a huge kick out of helping clients design and build their dream kitchens.
+Houzz contributor and owner/designer at Jennifer Ott Design, LLC.
+I love to cook (and eat!) so I get a huge kick out of helping folks design and build their dream kitchens.
 My other specialties include sustainable design, space-planning, fixture, appliance, and finish selection, and color consultation.

-Jennifer Ott Design is a modern residential interior design firm based in the San Francisco Bay Area.
+Jennifer Ott Design, LLC, is a modern residential interior design firm based in the San Francisco Bay Area.
 Check us out at http://jenottdesign.com

-Houzz contributor and owner/designer at Jennifer Ott Design.
-I love to...
+Houzz contributor and owner/designer at Jennifer Ott Design, LLC.
+I love...
 More

 I'm not a morning person, so I'll take any help I can get for waking up early and feeling motivated to start my day.
 Bold red is an attention-getting hue, so it's a great color for those who need assistance getting revved up and energized.
 Keep in mind, though, that red has been shown to raise blood pressure slightly as well as increase stress and anxiety levels, so it's not a good color for those who need their bedroom to be a mellow sanctuary.
 Of course, deeper and darker reds that veer toward burgundy are less "hot" and therefore more soothing, so look for those if you prefer a more calming effect in your bedroom.